sydnod/ci/README.md

 # ...
 ```

-As you can see, we were using some variables that was `computed` by this sub-module.
+As you probably noticed, we were using some variables that was `computed` by this sub-module.
 Bottom line: You can use any environment variable you want.

 ### Templates